ml-toolkits/mlflavors/README.md

 # mlflow-flavors

 This package adds MLflow support for some popular machine learning frameworks currently not available as MLflow built-in flavors.
-A usage example for each framework is provided in the [examples](examples) folder.
+A usage example for each framework is provided in the `Link text <https://github.com/blue-pen-labs/mlflow-flavors/tree/main/examples>`_ folder.

 ## Supported frameworks